Hubert Raymond Allen

-Hubert Raymond Allen, DFC (19 March 1919 – 31 May 1987) was a Royal Air Force (RAF) officer and commentator on defence matters.
+Hubert Raymond Allen, DFC (19 March 1919 – 31 May 1987) was a British Royal Air Force (RAF) officer and commentator on defence matters.
 He fought during the Battle of Britain and was a flying ace of the Second World War, scoring 8 victories.
 Following his retirement from the RAF as a wing commander in 1965, Allen wrote several controversial books and articles on air power.
 He criticised RAF Air Staff policies before and during the Second World War.
 In contrast to the conventional narrative account, he maintained that during the Battle of Britain naval rather than air power was the crucial factor.
 His opinions clashed with mainstream opinion of the RAF's role, and with the views of many air historians, but his viewpoint received some support and significant attention.

 Career

 Second World War

 Allen was commissioned into the Royal Air Force in 1939, the outbreak of war curtailing life as an undergraduate at Cardiff University where he was reading Economics.
 After training, he joined No. 66 Squadron RAF in mid-April 1940.
 Originally part of Fighter Command's No. 12 Group covering the Midlands and East Anglia, No. 66 Squadron took part in the air battles over the Dunkirk evacuation.
 During the Battle of Britain, the squadron joined No. 11 Group at Kenley for a week and later served at Gravesend, West Malling and Biggin Hill.
 Allen had seven confirmed kills and was awarded the Distinguished Flying Cross.

-His nickname, "Dizzy", reflected his ability to escape a tight situation by executing an aerobatic flat-spin.
+His nickname, "Dizzy", reflected his ability to escape a tight situation by executing an aerobatic flat spin.
 He was shot down and wounded on a number of occasions, once by the well-known Luftwaffe ace Werner Molders and again as a result of an air-to-air collision with another RAF pilot.
 In 1978, Allen recorded his experiences as a combat pilot for a BBC programme in which he expressed high praise for his fellow pilots and ground staff but was critical of the radar controllers and the higher echelons of the RAF.
 His attitude towards those pilots who refused combat was harshly uncompromising, though such feelings were not uncommon at this time.
-After the Battle of Britain, he became No. 66 Squadron's commander squadron commander at age 21, succeeding Athol Forbes, with whom he later collaborated in writing, Ten Fighter Boys: 66 Squadron RAF, a collection of first hand accounts of participants originally published in the middle of the war (1942).
+After the Battle of Britain, he became No. 66 Squadron's commander at age 21, succeeding Athol Forbes, with whom he later collaborated in writing, Ten Fighter Boys: 66 Squadron RAF, a collection of first hand accounts of participants originally published in the middle of the war (1942).
 Allen described his time with No. 66 Squadron in Fighter Squadron 1940–1942.

 Later in the war he became Air Advisor to the 1st Airborne Division and then Tactics and Gunnery Officer to No. 12 Group.